 tar cvf etc.tar /etc

-Now it would be safe to make a backup copy of your important stuff; here I suggest you a simple tbz2 backup archive of your important stuff:
+Also, make a backup copy of your important stuff; here I'll show you how to perform a simple tbz2 backup archive of your important stuff:

 tar cvjf $(whoami)-backup.tbz2 ~

 Expect the above command to take a while (depending on the amount of your data and your CPU's juice).